 With just a few minutes left before school was to start, my six-year-old, Dustin, was pouting.
 “I don’t want to go,” he said.
 Ever since he’d entered first grade, he hated school.
 What’s going on?
 I thought as he trudged out the door.
 If he hates school this much now, how bad will it be later on?
+Is the American school system damaging our kids?

 Every kid occasionally grumbles about school.
 But five to ten percent of kids dislike it so much they don’t want to attend, says Christopher Kearney, director of the Child School Refusal and Anxiety Disorders Clinic at the University of Nevada, Las Vegas.